pillarsjs/pillars/README.md

 ## Current Status

 > *Pillars.js is still an Alpha version.
 Now we are writing reference, tutorials and refactoring.*
-> *ASAP available the first stable version of Pillars.js*
+> *Available the first stable version of Pillars.js ASAP*

 > *If you want to install and test examples, you can do it!.
 We promise that your computer will not turn into flame ;)*